Prayut Chan-o-cha: Coup leader

-Promise of returning happiness & full democracy
+Post-coup period

-The NCPO was promoting the campaign to restore "happiness" to the Thai people following six months of political turmoil.
-Prayut wrote a song, titled "Returning Happiness to the People."
-It released on early June 2014, and played on state radio and TV stations.
+The NCPO was promoted a campaign to restore "happiness" to the Thai people following six months of political turmoil.
+Prayut wrote a song, titled "Returning Happiness to the People".
+It released in early June 2014, and played on state radio and TV stations.
 The meaning of the song was that the Thai people had not been happy as a result of the political crisis, and that the junta had come to return happiness to the people.
-In 2016, Prayut released Because You Are Thailand.
-In 2018, Prayut released Diamond Heart, the lyrics urge his lover, presumably Thailand, to "...build our hearts and dream together....".
-In April 2018, Prayut released Fight for the Nation.
-In January 2019, ahead of the general election, Prayut released In Memory, about the conflicts before the coup.
+In 2016, Prayut released "Because You Are Thailand".
+In 2018, Prayut released "Diamond Heart", the lyrics urge his lover, presumably Thailand, to "...build our hearts and dream together....".
+In April 2018, Prayut released "Fight for the Nation".
+In January 2019, ahead of the general election, Prayut released "In Memory", about the conflicts before the coup.
 The singer goes on to say that reconciliation has been difficult but he will never forget the heartbreaking past.
-Also in 2019, Prayut released New Day, and his tenth song, Thai is Thai March, the latter inspired by the king's coronation.
+Also in 2019, Prayut released "New Day", and his tenth song, "Thai is Thai March", the latter inspired by the king's coronation.

 On 22 July 2014, Prayut issued an interim constitution granting himself an amnesty for leading the coup and new sweeping powers.
 In particular, Article 44 of the new constitution was criticised for allowing him undertake 'any action' on the basis of social harmony or national order and security.
 On 31 July 2014, a military-majority national assembly was established according to the constitution.
 The legislators were mostly senior military and police officers, and even Prayut's younger brother handpicked by him.
 The junta legislature unanimously voted Prayut, the sole candidate, as the new prime minister.
 The formal appointment was made on 24 August 2014, in which King Bhumibol Adulyadej officially endorsed Prayut as prime minister.
 Prayut became the first coup leader to serve as prime minister in almost 60 years, the last was Sarit Thanarat, and his appointment was condemned by opponents.
 The royal endorsement also allowed Prayut to establish an interim government until elections were held in late 2015.